Runnymede - National Trust House & Gardens

 The historic garden features many historic trees and plants.

 The house and gardens are accessible by guided tour (bookings advised) and there are also public and private events held at Runnymede throughout the year.

-See the new strolling theatre production 'Take Tea with Harriet' from the creators of Louisa's Walk, which is presented daily at 1630 (from November 28th 2014).
+See the new strolling theatre production 'Take Tea with Harriet' from the creators of Louisa's Walk, which is presented at 1500 on Wednesday, Friday and Sunday (bookings essential).